moontemplar212/Testing/TestingTypes.md

 ### Unit testing:
   * Individual [ units / modules / functions ] actions

-Unit testing is the most basic form of testing where single functions or parts of the system, ideally with one ( or a few ) inputs and a single output, are exercised.
+Unit testing is the most basic form / first level of testing where single functions or parts of the system, ideally with one ( or a few ) inputs and a single output, are exercised.
 Functions should be tested in isolation without any dependancies or interactions with other code outside its own function scope.
 This ensures that the function works as intended by itself.

 > **Example**
 ><br>